 Any student who has an approved leave of absence from the College of Law shall return as a matter of right provided he or she has completed the first full year of study, was eligible to continue at the time of the leave and has not committed acts or offenses that would have prohibited his or her admissions under current admissions standards.
-The student will be required to satisfy graduation requirements outlined in the student handbook in force at the time of his or her return.
+To confirm the intent to return, the student must complete a Return From Leave of Absence Form.
+The student will be required to satisfy graduation requirements outlined in the Student Handbook in force at the time the student returns.